SuniCoder9567/crypt0nit3_stp1_sun1k3t/Linux Luminarium/File Globbing.md

 > FLAG -> pwn.college{otQsP12AJCoQsWE95JumU8v-AH9.dRjM4QDL3AjN1czW}

 # MIXING GLOBS
-For this chal, we had to pull up to _/challenge/files_ using _cd_, then we had to write a glob which will match the files _"challenging", "educational", and "pwning"_.
-For this we have to pass the argument as _[cep]*_ , where c,e and p are the starting letters of the required files and _*_ wildcard, which the shell tries to replace with any file startinh with the specified letters.
-We pass _/challenge/files$ /challenge/run [cep]*_ to the shell which provides us with the flag.
+For this chal, we had to pull up to _/challenge/files_ using _cd_, then we had to write a glob argument which will match the files _"challenging", "educational", and "pwning"_.
+For this we have to pass the argument as _[cep]*_ , where c,e and p are the starting letters of the required files and _*_ wildcard, which the shell tries to replace with any file starting with the specified letters.
+We pass _/challenge/run [cep]*_ to the shell which provides us with the flag.
 ```
 hacker@globbing~mixing-globs:~$ cd /challenge/files
 hacker@globbing~mixing-globs:/challenge/files$ /challenge/run [cep]*